levin-riegner/flutter-template/README.md

 - **Environment Switcher**: Restarts the app on a different environment.
 - **Default logins**: A list of all common logins that will perform the login operations automatically.
   > ❗️ Make sure to update the `_performLogin` method to match your app's Login.
-- [ ] **Theme Changer**: Once we agree on a set of colors for all apps we can add a theme color changer to update colors on the app itself.
+- [ ] **Theme Changer**: Once we agree on a declarative set of colors / typography for all apps we can add a theme color changer to update colors on the app itself.
+- [ ] Consider adding local data browser (secure storage, database).
+- [ ] Consider performance monitors (Frame rate, widget tree, etc).

 ### TODO: Null-safety (when available)